5 initiatives to inspire guests to protect the oceans

 Plastic pollution is one of the biggest challenges facing the oceans today.
 It is estimated that around 8 million tons of plastic are dumped into the oceans each year.

-Another change you can make is to offer biodegradable packaging options in your restaurant and minimize the use of plastic bags in common areas.
-No matter how small these details may seem to you, you are capable of seeding the change the world needs in your guests.
+Another change you can make is to offer biodegradable packaging options in your restaurant, as well as minimize the use of plastic bags in common areas.
+As small as these details may seem, you are able to sow the change that the world needs in your guests.

-According to the Food and Agriculture Organization of the United Nations (FAO), approximately 33% of fish stocks are being exploited at unsustainable levels.
+According to the Food and Agriculture Organization of the United Nations (FAO), approximately 33% of fish populations are being exploited at unsustainable levels.

-You can also organize themed events focused on sustainable seafood cuisine and offer menus that highlight the region's seasonal fish products.
+You can also organize themed events focused on sustainable seafood cuisine and offer menus that highlight seasonal seafood products from the region.

-4 - Carries out an annual beach cleanup program
+4 - Carry out an annual beach cleanup program

-Organizing regular beach clean-up days is an effective way to involve your guests in protecting the oceans.
+Regularly organizing beach cleanup days is an effective way to involve your guests in protecting the oceans.

-Provide biodegradable garbage bags and gloves to your guests and encourage active participation in waste collection at nearby beaches.
-Be sure to raise awareness about the negative impact of waste in the oceans and highlight the importance of keeping beaches clean.
+Provide biodegradable trash bags and gloves to your guests and promote active participation in collecting waste on nearby beaches.
+Be sure to raise awareness about the negative impact of waste on the oceans and highlight the importance of keeping beaches clean.

-The carbon footprint of travel is a major factor in climate change and indirectly affects the health of the oceans.
+The carbon footprint of travel is an important factor in climate change and indirectly affects the health of the oceans.

-Implementing a carbon offset program in your hotel can help your guests reduce their environmental impact.
-It is also up to you to offer options for them to offset the carbon emissions generated during their stay by investing in renewable energy or reforestation projects.
+Implementing a carbon offset program at your hotel can help your guests reduce their environmental impact.
+It is also in your hands to offer options for them to offset the carbon emissions generated during their stay through investment in renewable energy or reforestation projects.

-As you know, carrying out an environmental audit and opting for a sustainability system such as Bioscore's will help you invest your resources in aspects that will help you obtain the recognition your hotel deserves.
+As you know, carrying out an environmental audit and opting for a sustainability system such as Bioscore will help you invest your resources in aspects that help you obtain the recognition your hotel deserves.

 In short, as a hotelier you have the opportunity to influence your guests and motivate them to take action to protect the oceans.
-The range is vast, from implementing sustainable initiatives such as marine conservation programs, eliminating single-use plastics, promoting sustainable fishing, beach cleanup programs and carbon offsetting.
-All of this inspires your guests to be agents of change in the preservation of our precious oceans.
+The range is very wide, from the implementation of sustainable initiatives, such as marine conservation programs, the elimination of single-use plastics, promotion of sustainable fishing, beach cleaning programs and carbon offsetting.
+All of this inspires your guests to be agents of change in the preservation of our valuable oceans.

-Remember that every small action counts and that together we can make a difference to ensure a sustainable future for the oceans and generations to come.
+Remember that every little action counts and that together we can make a difference to ensure a sustainable future for the oceans and generations to come.

 Read more